gatsbyjs/gatsby/docs/tutorial/wordpress-source-plugin-tutorial.md

 ![Two posts logged to the terminal](/images/wordpress-source-plugin-log.jpg)

 Excellent!
-As explained in Part 7 of the tutorial, this `createPages` export is one of the Gatsby "workhorses" and allows us to create our blog posts (or pages, or custom post types, etc.) from our WordPress install.
+As explained in Part 7 of the tutorial, this `createPages` export is one of the Gatsby "workhorses" and allows us to create your blog posts (or pages, or custom post types, etc.) from your WordPress install.

-Before we can create the blog posts, however, we need to specify a template to build the pages.
+Before you can create the blog posts, however, you need to specify a template to build the pages.

 In your `src` directory, create a directory called `templates` and in the newly created `templates` folder, create a filed named `blog-posts.js`.
 In that new file, paste the following: